nosarthur/nosarthur.github.io/_drafts/algo.md

 ## dynamic programming

 Dynamic programming (DP) has always been somewhat mysterious to me until I watched [Erik Demaine](http://erikdemaine.org)'s lectures on it.
-There are four lectures and the first one is as follows.
+There are four lectures and the first one is shown below.

 {% include youtubePlayer.html id="OQ5jsbhAv_M" %}